severian42/Cascade-of-Semantically-Integrated-Layers/README.md

 ## Key Features

-- **Pure Python Implementation**: No LangChain, LangGraph, or other frameworksâ€”just the essentials for lightweight processing.
+- **Pure Python Implementation**: No LangChain, LangGraph, or other frameworks, just the essentials for lightweight processing.

 - **Knowledge Graph Integration**: Tracks relationships and concept frequency to improve understanding over time.